WalisonAraujo08/Rich-Text/README.md

 > Status: Developing ⚠️

-### It is a web application planned by me, where I perform the CRUD of Calisthenics Movements.
+### It is a web application planned by me, where I perform the Rich Text Editor.

 ## Some fields in main Model is: